jennapederson/cli-crash-course/03_bash_basics.md

 ## What is a Command Prompt?

 The command prompt is a character or set of characters that indicate to the user that the command line is ready for input.
 It’s quite possible that yours will look different than mine, but quite frequently, it ends in a $ or > symbol.
-On Cloud9, it’s a $.

 ```
-jennapederson:~/workspace $
+BabyMac:~ jennapederson$
 ```

 When you see instructions here or in other documentation, you will only type the command, omitting the command prompt.
 For example, when you see this:

 ```
-jennapederson:~/workspace $ ls
+BabyMac:~ jennapederson$ ls
 ```

 You will only type this: